markdumay/ubuntu-docker/README.md

 * **A Ubuntu One account is recommended** - Canonical offers a *livepatch* service, which is free for personal use up to 3 machines.
 You can register at [this][livepatch] site.
 Once registered you get a token linked to your account.

 ## Deployment
-Deployment of *Ubuntu-docker* is a matter of cloning the GitHub repository.
+Deployment of *ubuntu-docker* is a matter of cloning the GitHub repository.
 Login to your server via SSH first.
 Assuming you are in the working folder of your choice, clone the repository files.
 Git automatically creates a new folder `ubuntu-docker` and copies the files to this directory.
 Then change your current folder to simplify the execution of the shell script.

 ```console
 git clone https://github.com/markdumay/ubuntu-docker.git